superhedgy/tweetTV/README.md

 tweetTV
 - A sentiment analysis algorithm to detect popular shows on British TV.
-- Code has been removed.
+- Java Code has been removed.